Like most of the nation, last weekend I watched the Red Bull Stratos live stream of Felix Baumgartner’s record breaking jump.

 It had always been a dream of mine to see the earth like that, and watching Felix’s live stream got me so amped up, I couldn’t hold off any longer.

 I knew I wouldn’t actually be able to travel to outer space, but I still wanted to somehow capture the awe of it myself.
 I decided a video camera rigged to a weather balloon would be a great start.

 I found a big weather balloon on Amazon for less than $50, a parachute for $30 and then assembled some supplies from the local hardware store to build the capsule.
-The video recording device was a GoPro HD Hero that I got for about $130.
+The video recording device was a GoPro HD Hero that I found for cheap on Amazon.

 But getting the rig to float across the sky and record video along the way was the easy part.
 Getting it to land safely and then recovering the camera would be the hard part.

 I knew the balloon was probably going to ascend to almost 100,000ft (about 19mi up) before it would pop in the vacuum of space and the parachute would carry it in for landing.
 But I expected the rig to drift pretty far from wherever it was launched.

 My biggest concern was that it would land somewhere in the Atlantic Ocean and I’d never be able to recover the video.
 Since the prevailing winds generally blow west to east, I knew we couldn’t launch from the Boston area or it’d end up in the sea for sure.